johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Most of the systems we write nowadays (whether we want it or not) are distributed.

-For example:
+Distributed programming is notoriously hard, and solutions offered in the space are often one-off solutions weaved throughout the application, often poluting the applications domain logic with concerns of serialization, networking, concurrency and failure handling.
+Distributed actors offer a way to centralize the complexity related to messaging in actor transports, and keep the domain logic of applications clean and focused on their business needs.

-- They might have multiple processes with the parent process using some IPC (inter-process communication) mechanism.
+Some examples of how many systems we build today are already distributed, and will only continue to be even more so in the future.
+Today's systems often fall in one, or many, of these categories:
-- They might be part of a multi-service backend system that uses various networking technologies for communication between the nodes.
+- multiple processes with the parent process using some IPC (inter-process communication) mechanism to isolate work from the main process.
-- They might be a single service, but spread out across multiple nodes for availability and/or load-balancing reasons.
+- multi-service backend system that uses various networking technologies for communication between the nodes.
+This includes micro-service architectures, as well as large services running on multiple nodes.
-- They might be devices such as iPhones and iPads, communicating either between eachother for peer-to-peer games or interactive experiences, or communicating with a server-side system.
+- multiple devices, such as iPhones, iPads, Macs, Watches and numerous other HomeKit enabled IoT devices communicating either between each other for peer-to-peer games, interactive experiences, or communicating with a  server-side component of the same system.

 These use-cases all vary significantly and have very different underlying transports and mechanisms that enable them.
 Their implementations are also tremendously different.
 However, the general concept of wanting to communicate with non-local _identifiable_ entities is common in all of them.